 This article provides a brief overview of the design methodology covered in the book "RESTful Web APIs" by Richardson and Amundsen.
 3

 Chris Haddad explains why one should create a roadmap for an API, providing advice on avoiding common API pitfalls, creating business value and monetizing API assets.
 1

 As part of our ongoing series on Web APIs Mike Amundsen talks to Mike Kelly about his reasons for creating HAL and his experiences over the last three years with web developers and the API community 4

-This article, the first of a new series, examines APIs from a business perspective, whether or not they are open and overtly monetized.
-It covers the importance of tying your APIs back to your business value, looks at the type of data that should be used, and studies the success stories of Amazon and Twilio.
+This article, the first of a new series, examines APIs from a business perspective.
+It covers the importance of tying your APIs back to your business value, with examples from Amazon and Twilio.
+2